zebrunner/carina/docs/automation/api.md

 IMPORTANT: For now, the schemas of version draft03 and draft04 are supported only.
 Please, use the appropriate generator (e.g.  https://www.liquid-technologies.com/online-json-to-schema-converter)
 In the tool like this you need to provide the original JSON from the response, then choose some schema options (allow the additional properties in objects, mark the current object properties as required, hard-code some expected values, etc.) and then generate the schema.
 Copy-paste the generated schema into test resources, and you're ready to use it in the test.
 ![API flow](../img/api/schema-generator.png)
-Make sure that you change all the flags required to true, after that create a new file in the resources and place it into an appropriate endpoint package:
+Make sure that you change all the flags required to true.
+After that, create a new file in the resources and place it into an appropriate endpoint package:
 ```
 {
     "type":"object",